Prepare

 On development machine, you must have at least below tools available:

-Latest with latest .
+Latest Android Studio with latest Command-line Tools.

-Oracle's 1.8 or newer.
+Oracle's JDK 1.8 or newer.

 You need to have a keystore to setup a Facebook app and a Firebase project before anything else.
-There's a video on which you can follow to do this easily.
+There's a YouTube video on https://bit.ly/muly-keystore-hash which you can follow to do this easily.

 If you want to do that without the video instructions, please navigate to JDK's bin directory (typically C:\Program Files\Java\jdk-xxx\bin